-Green Tea Extract and PCOS
+Does Green Tea Extract Help with PCOS?

 As someone who has PCOS, have you had a refreshing glass of iced green tea lately?
 Or green tea extract?
 Based on our review of medical research, you may want to give it a try.

 Green tea extracts are among the most widely used ancient medicinal agents, especially in traditional Chinese medicine.

 We have 60 medical studies on file regarding green tea.
 Most of them show that green tea and green tea extract will promote your health -- and may also help you to reduce symptoms of polycystic ovary syndrome.
 On this page are just a few examples of what we've discovered about green tea extract in these studies.